Krishnas93/ARM-Template---Azure/README.md

 ````
 Then once connected you can follow the above commands on creating the particular resources .

+The above are the steps for ARM Template

 # REFERENCE DOCS
 https://docs.microsoft.com/en-in/azure/azure-resource-manager/templates/deploy-powershell
 https://docs.microsoft.com/en-in/azure/azure-resource-manager/templates/quickstart-create-templates-use-visual-studio-code?tabs=CLI